If you made any changes in Pure these will be visible here soon.

 e) Spliceosomal disorders

-Current Funding: NIHR, Innovate UK, Royal National Institute for the Deaf, BBSRC, Kidney Research UK, MRC
+Current Funding: NIHR, Innovate UK, Royal National Institute for the Deaf, BBSRC, MRC, NHSE

 Teaching

-I am Chair of the Education Committee for the European Society of Human Genetics 2020-present
+I was Chair of the Education Committee for the European Society of Human Genetics 2020-24.

 With Profs Bart Loeys and Johan Saenen (University of Antwerp) I have established a European Society of Human Genetics training course for health professionals in cardiac genetics 2016-present

-With colleagues I have established a PGCert in Clinical Genetics and Genetic Counselling with Peking University, China
+With colleagues I established a PGCert in Clinical Genetics and Genetic Counselling with Peking University, Beijing, China

 With Dr Forbes Manson I established an MRes in Genetic Medicine 2011-16.
-This supported the foundation of the MSc in Genomic Medicine 2015 - present
+This supported the foundation of the MSc in Genomic Medicine 2015 - present.
+I lead a module with John McDermott on this MSc in pharmacogenetics.

 I was the Programme Director for the Genomic Sciences Scientific Training Program (STP) for Genomic Counselling, and Genomics 2016